ZeroDeth/derekkedziora.github.io/_posts/2016-11-10-modal-verbs-probability-inference.md

 ## Additional Resources

-- See Murphy's <a href="https://www.amazon.com/gp/product/1107539331?ie=UTF8&tag=derekcomua-20&camp=1789&linkCode=xm2&creativeASIN=1107539331" target="!!!">*English Grammar in Use*</a> units 28 (must and can't) and 29 (may and might) for additional practice.
+- See Murphy's <a href="https://www.amazon.com/gp/product/1107539331?ie=UTF8&tag=derekcomua-20&camp=1789&linkCode=xm2&creativeASIN=1107539331" target="_blank">*English Grammar in Use*</a> units 28 (must and can't) and 29 (may and might) for additional practice.
-- If you are interested in a more in-depth discussion of tense, aspect and mood see the <a href="https://en.wikipedia.org/wiki/Tense–aspect–mood" target="!!!">Wikipedia article</a> on the topic.
+- If you are interested in a more in-depth discussion of tense, aspect and mood see the <a href="https://en.wikipedia.org/wiki/Tense–aspect–mood" target="_blank">Wikipedia article</a> on the topic.
-- <a href="https://en.wikipedia.org/wiki/Evidentiality" target="!!!">Evidentiality</a> is the formal term in linguistics for stating various levels of certainty.
+- <a href="https://en.wikipedia.org/wiki/Evidentiality" target="_blank">Evidentiality</a> is the formal term in linguistics for stating various levels of certainty.
-- Some languages in the <a href="https://en.wikipedia.org/wiki/Balkan_sprachbund" target="!!!">Balkan Sprachbund</a> have a completely separate verbal form to mark uncertain and reported information known as the <a href="https://en.wikipedia.org/wiki/Inferential_mood" target="!!!">inferential mood</a>.
+- Some languages in the <a href="https://en.wikipedia.org/wiki/Balkan_sprachbund" target="_blank">Balkan Sprachbund</a> have a completely separate verbal form to mark uncertain and reported information known as the <a href="https://en.wikipedia.org/wiki/Inferential_mood" target="_blank">inferential mood</a>.
 This is more or less equivalent to the *must have* structure in English.